zoom/webhook-sample/README.md

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).

+---

+**NOTE:** This Sample App has been updated to use the [Webhook Secret Token](https://marketplace.zoom.us/docs/api-reference/webhook-reference#verify-webhook-events) instead of the [Webhook Verification Token](https://marketplace.zoom.us/docs/api-reference/webhook-reference#verify-webhook-events) to validate requests are sent from Zoom.

+---

 This is a Node.js / Express server that receives [Zoom Platform Webhooks](https://marketplace.zoom.us/docs/api-reference/webhook-reference) and [Zoom Video SDK Webhooks](https://marketplace.zoom.us/docs/api-reference/webhook-reference/video-sdk-events) .

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)